 |Alexa Fluor 546||1|

 |Alexa Fluor 647||5|

 For immunofluorescence (immunocytochemistry and immunohistochemistry), Alexa Fluor dye series of conjugates (e.g. Alexa Fluor 488, 546, 568, 594, 596, 647, 633), Cyanine dye series of conjugates (e.g. Cy2, Cy3, and Cy5), FITC, and rhodamine red are likely used (Table 9), with Invitrogen, Jackson Immunoresearch Laboratories, and Sigma as the main suppliers.

-Secondary antibodies conjugated with FITC, PE, or Alexa Fluor 647 are used in flow cytometry; those conjugated with HRP, AP, and biotin are used in ELISA assays; and unconjugated secondary antibodies are used for protein isolation in immunoprecipitation.
+Secondary antibodies conjugated with FITC, PE, or Alexa Fluor 647 were used in flow cytometry; those conjugated with HRP, AP, and biotin were used in ELISA assays; and unconjugated secondary antibodies were used for protein isolation in immunoprecipitation.

 |Invitrogen / Molecular Probes / Life Tech||64|

 |Jackson Immuno Research||23|

 |Calbiochem / EMD Millipore||4|

 Many high quality reagent providers supply secondary antibodies to both the research and diagnostics communities.
 The relatively small number of publications in this survey precludes an extensive sampling of suppliers.
 Invitrogen (including Molecular Probes, Biosource International, and Zymed Laboratories), Jackson ImmunoResearch Laboratories, Sigma, GE Healthcare Bio-Science (including Amersham Biosciences), Bio-Rad, Santa Cruz Biotechnology were the most cited suppliers (Table 10).